 Unless specified otherwise, highlights, formatting, and images in notecards will be exported along with the outline.

-On the Print menu in the Outline panel, select Outline with notecards.
+On the Print menu above the Tabletop, select Outline with notecards.

 Select your export format.